 Guide

 According to the 2024 State of DevOps Report, teams that get fast feedback on build failures deploy 208x more frequently.
 This guide shows how to send build notifications, deployment reports, and test failure alerts from GitHub Actions, Azure DevOps, and Jenkins pipelines using PowerShell and Nylas CLI.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP -- no SMTP relay needed.
+Works across all major email providers -- no SMTP relay needed.

 Why not SMTP from CI/CD?